 Two Ways You’re Hurting Your Blog’s Conversion Rate

 Why does your business site have a blog?
 Running a blog is time-consuming and expensive.
 Content production is not for the faint-of-heart.
-A blog has to justify itself, and that means it has to contribute to increasing the chance that a visitor will act.
+A blog has to justify itself, and that means it has to contribute to increasing the chance that a visitor will act (the blog’s conversion rate).
 What that act is depends on the type of site and the business’ marketing strategy, but every business blog exists to fulfill a purpose.

 And yet, every day I see business blogs that make next to no effort to elicit conversions.
 There is content, but that’s as far as it goes.
 When I talk to business owners about their blogs, often they haven’t really considered conversion rate optimization.
 In their mind, a blog is an SEO tool.
 It exists to get more relevant pages into the SERPs.